 Two doses of the lepto vaccine are required, given a month apart, then a six-monthly or yearly booster.
 There are multiple strains of the leptospirosa bacteria; my dog was given a combined vaccine against Leptospira Copenhagi and the unrelated canine coronavirus.

 Be Aware of Ehrlichiosis

 Another disease that has had recent outbreaks in Australia is Erhlichiosis.
 This tick-borne disease is spread by the brown dog tick and can be fatal if left untreated.
 It is one of the diseases dogs are tested for when they are being imported to Australia.

 This disease was first detected in dogs in the East Kimberley region in May 2020.
 Since then, additional cases have been recorded throughout northern Western Australia, plus the Northern Territory and northern South Australia, and most recently Mt Isa in Western Queensland.
 By the time you read this, the range may have expanded further.

-There is also the requirement to report the movement of dogs out of the Kimberley region of WA, as well as apply a tick treatment to your dog seven days before.
+There is a requirement to report the movement of dogs out of the Kimberley region of WA into southern WA, as well as apply a tick treatment to your dog seven days before.
 This is also recommend for the northern Pilbara, Gascoyne and northern Goldfields regions.
 Dogs being taken to Tasmania need to have a declaration signed that they have been checked for ticks.